-Also included in public transportation from Tel Aviv to Jerusalem (or the return trip) are sheruts (shared taxis – vans) and monits (private taxis).
-Vastly more expensive, as one would expect, the private taxis can range from anywhere between NIS 250 and NIS 350, depending on factors such as night-time travel, Shabbat travel and such.
-The much cheaper sheruts are approximately NIS 50 a trip, also varying in price when driving door-to-door and regarding the Nesher transports from Ben Gurion Airport.
+Included in public transportation from Tel Aviv to Jerusalem (or the return trip) are the sheruts (shared taxis – vans) and monits (private taxis).
+Private taxis are more expensive, as one would expect, ranging anywhere from NIS 250 to NIS 350, depending on the time of day, whether over the Sabbath (Saturdays) and so on.
+The more affordable sheruts are approximately NIS 50 a trip, also varying in price when driving door-to-door, and the Nesher transports to and from Ben Gurion Airport.

-For private taxis, be sure to firmly establish a fixed rate for the journey as using the meter can result in unwanted surprises.
-It should be noted that there are, or can be, various surcharges for things such as luggage, “extra” passengers and tipping for luggage handling, if so needed.
-Also, feel free to haggle for a better price as there are plenty of other cabs available.
+For private taxis, be sure to agree on a fixed rate for the journey with your driver; using the meter can result in unwanted surprises.
+It should be noted that there are, or can be, various surcharges for things such as luggage, “extra” passengers and tipping for luggage handling, etc. Also, feel free to haggle for a better price as there are plenty of taxis and competing companies available.